Envy-Free Classification

-An alternative notion of individual fairness, therefore, is called for.
-And our proposal draws on an extensive body of work on rigorous approaches to fairness, which --- modulo one possible exception (see Section~\ref{subsec:rel}) --- has not been tapped by machine learning researchers: the literature on \emph{fair division}~\citep{BT96,Moul03}.
-The most prominent notion is that of \emph{envy-freeness}~\citep{Fol67,Var74}, which, in the context of the allocation of goods, requires that the utility of each individual for his allocation be at least as high as his utility for the allocation of any other individual; this is the gold standard of fairness for problems such as cake cutting \citep{RW98,Pro13} and rent division \citep{Su99,GMPZ17}.

-Similarly, in the classification setting, envy-freeness would simply mean that the utility of each individual for his distribution over outcomes is at least as high as his utility for the distribution over outcomes assigned to any other individual.
-For example, it may well be the case that Bob is offered a worse credit card than that offered to Alice (in terms of, say, annual fees), but this outcome is not unfair if Bob is genuinely more interested in the card offered to him because he does not qualify for Alice's card, \edit{or because its specific rewards program better fits his needs.
-Such rich utility functions are also evident in the context of job advertisements~\citep{DTD15}: people generally want higher paying jobs, but would presumably have higher utility for seeing advertisements for jobs that better fit their qualifications and interests.}

-Of course, as before, envy-freeness requires access to individuals' utility functions, but --- in stark contrast to the similarity metric of \citet{DHPR+12} --- \edit{we do not view this assumption as a barrier to implementation.} Indeed, there are a variety of techniques for learning utility functions~\citep{CKO01,NJ04,BCIW12}. \edit{Moreover, in our running example of advertising, one can even think of standard measures like expected click-through rate (CTR) as an excellent proxy for utility.}
+In place of a metric, envy-freeness requires access to individuals' utility functions, but --- by contrast --- we do not view this assumption as a barrier to implementation.
+Indeed, there are a variety of techniques for learning utility functions~\citep{CKO01,NJ04,BCIW12}.
+Moreover, in our running example of advertising, one can use standard measures like expected click-through rate (CTR) as a good proxy for utility.